ileckfi/eXpansionPluginPack.github.io/docs/dev/cookbooks/create_chat_command.md

 We will of course need a bundle, but we will also need a plugin to attach the chat command to.
 This will allow the chat command to run only when the conditions are united for the plugin to run.

+We could have put everything in a single `services.yml` file, but grouping them by file will make it easier to read & maintain.

 We don't need to code a plugin for this, we can use the class of existing plugin but simply create a new service for our bundle.

-So in plugins.yml file let's put :
+Lets now create a new file `chat_commands.yml`

+In this file we would like create a new service to handle the /acme chat command.

+> YouName\Bundle\Acme\Resources\config\chat_commands.yml

 ```yaml
 services: